God of War (2018 video game): Soundtrack

 God of War (PlayStation Soundtrack) was released on April 20, 2018, by Sony Classical Records.
 It was composed by Bear McCreary, who is best known for his work on television shows like Battlestar Galactica and The Walking Dead.
 McCreary was called into Santa Monica Studio in November 2014 to meet with music producers Peter Scaturro and Keith Leary to discuss "a secret project"; McCreary had previously collaborated with Scaturro and Leary on 2011's SOCOM 4: U.S. Navy SEALs.
 Ideas of folk music, mythology, Nordic ethnic instruments, vocal writing, and classical thematic development were discussed; McCreary correctly guessed that the discussions were about a new God of War.
-McCreary met with Barlog early on to discuss his narrative vision for the game.
+McCreary met with Barlog early on to discuss his narrative vision.
 After meeting with him, McCreary felt the franchise was in good hands because God of War II, which Barlog also directed, was his favorite installment.

-During the initial discussions, McCreary realized he needed to compose completely new music for the game and not reuse any previous music from the series.
+During the initial discussions, McCreary realized he needed to compose new music and not reuse music from the series.
 He said that although he loved those games, he "would not describe them as emotionally dynamic".
 Based on his memory of the earlier games' music, however, he was inspired by their sounds, such as "deep choirs, pounding drums, and shrieking brass", and reinvented them for the Nordic setting.
 To ensure the music represented the setting, McCreary spent months researching and listening to Viking folk music, which resulted in him using "exotic instrumentation and languages from various Northern European folk traditions".
 He also wanted the score to be huge and varied, "full of peaks and valleys, tiny incantations and gigantic set pieces".
 The main Kratos theme in particular features low orchestral instruments, an Icelandic choir, deep male vocals, powerful female vocals (in particular Faroese singer Eivør Pálsdóttir), folk percussion, and Nordic stringed instruments, like the nyckelharpa and hurdy gurdy.
 The track "Witch of the Woods" uses a renaissance and baroque instrument called a viola da gamba, which is an ancestor of the modern cello.
 The Stranger's theme, found in the track "Deliverance", uses a Hardanger fiddle.